joshbrew/free_eeg32_web/README.md

 eeg32 in eeg32.js
 * Contains all necessary functions to connect to, parse, and organize the FreeEEG32 data.
+* Decoders can be written for any hardware with serial output and used seamlessly with the rest of the API
 * Increasing number of simple but essential signal analysis functions:

 Class instance functions: